dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 The interface should define read-only `VirtualView` and `PlatformView` properties.
 The `VirtualView` property, of type `IVideo`, is used to access the cross-platform control from its handler.
-The `PlatformView` property, of type `PlatformView`, is used to access the native view that implements the cross-platform control.
+The `PlatformView` property, of type `PlatformView`, is used to access the native view on each platform that implements the cross-platform control.
 The conditional `using` statements define the `PlatformView` type on each platform.
 On Android, iOS, and Mac Catalyst, the native views are provided by the custom `MauiVideoPlayer` class.
-On Windows, which currently lacks a video player control, there is no video player implementation.
+On Windows, which currently lacks a video control, there is no video player implementation.
 However, a native view must be specified for compilation purposes, and this is provided by the `FrameworkElement` class.

 The final conditional `using` statement defines `PlatformView` to be equal to `System.Object`.
-This is necessary so that the `PlatformView` type can be used within the interface for usage across all platforms.
-The alternative would be to have to define the `PlatformView` property once per platform, using conditional compilation.
+This is necessary so that the `PlatformView` type can be used within the interface definition for usage across all platforms.
+The alternative would be to have to define the `PlatformView` property once per platform, within the interface definition, using conditional compilation.

 > [!NOTE]
 > The `new` keyword on the `VirtualView` and `PlatformView` properties tells the compiler that the interface definition hides the definition contained in the interface being extended.